aporrasc/Mopo_HandsOn_Tutorial/README.md

 ![spineopt transformer](figs/SpineOpt_workflow.PNG)

 Before running the transformer, install the [INES tools](https://github.com/ines-tools/ines-tools), which provide utility functions for processing INES specifications.
-Clone the repository into the same folder as your Spine tools and activate the environment where Spine Toolbox is running (which is already done by the install inestools script):
+Clone the repository into the same folder as your Spine tools and activate the environment where Spine Toolbox is running (which is already done by the install spine-tools script):

 ```
 git clone https://github.com/ines-tools/ines-tools